ibm-cloud-docs/containers/cluster-scaling-classic-vpc.md

     *   Your pending pod resource requests and certain metadata that you associate with the workload, such as anti-affinity, labels to place pods only on certain flavors, or [pod disruption budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/){: external}.
     *   The worker pools that the cluster autoscaler manages, potentially across zones in a multizone cluster.

-For more information, see the Kubernetes Cluster Autoscaler FAQs for [How does scale-up work?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-up-work){: external} and [How does scale-down work?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-down-work){: external}.
+For more information, see the Kubernetes Cluster Autoscaler FAQ for [How does scale-up work?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-up-work){: external} and [How does scale-down work?](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-down-work){: external}.